Styd051/DOOM64-Super-EX-Plus/README.md

 # The Credits
 -Gibbon for the port EX+

--CRANEO for the sprite Chaingunner and Belphegor of BD in style DOOM64
+-CRANEO for the sprite Chaingunner, Spider mastermind and Belphegor of BD in style DOOM64

 -DrPyspy for the sprite Revenant and sprite Arch-vile in style DOOM64

 -IDDQD_1337 for the sprite Super Shotgun Zombie in style DOOM64

--Immorpher for the sprite Spider mastermind and arch-vile in style mother demon for DOOM64
+-Immorpher for the sprite arch-vile in style mother demon for DOOM64, and for helping me on the randomizer code

 -Onox792 for the sprite Annihilator in style DOOM64